zero-to-mastery/resources/JavaScript.md

 - [JavaScript Jabber](https://devchat.tv/js-jabber/): A weekly podcast discussing the superb language JavaScript.

-- [JavaScript-info](http://javascript.info/):How it's done now.
+- [JavaScript.Info](http://javascript.info/):How it's done now.
 From the basics to advanced topics with simple with JavaScript, but detailed explanations.

 - [JavaScript: The Core](http://dmitrysoshnikov.com/ecmascript/javascript-the-core-2nd-edition): This is a very solid foundation to work with, for anyone who might have struggled with the contexts and how arrow functions, local variables, and prototypes fit into the bigger picture.
 A quick introduction into the deeper ideas in JavaScript.

-- [JavaScript30](https://javascript30.com/): A 30day coding challenge in which you will build 30 things using vanilla JavaScript.
+- [JavaScript30](https://javascript30.com/): A 30-day coding challenge in which you will build 30 things using vanilla JavaScript.

 - [JS Fiddle](https://jsfiddle.net/): JSFiddle is an online community to test and collaborate JavaScript code snippets, known as 'fiddles'.
 It also allows for simulated AJAX calls.
 It can also be used to test HTML & CSS.

 - [Mixu's Node Book](http://book.mixu.net/node/): An online tutorial that received much praise for explaining Node.js in a well-structured way.
 It is a book that teaches you to write the code for Node.js and not only rely on third-party libraries.
 Anyone that wants to have a deep grasp of the Node.js framework will benefit from Mixu's book.

-- [Practical JavaScript](https://watchandcode.com/p/practical-javascript): The excellent teachers at Watch and Code have released their beginning JavaScript course for free.
+- [Practical JavaScript](https://watchandcode.com/p/practical-javascript): The excellent teachers at **Watch and Code** have released their beginning JavaScript course for free.
 If you haven't been able to learn elsewhere, try this tutorial.

 - [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS): No matter how much experience you have with JavaScript, odds are you don’t fully understand the language.
 These concise yet in-depth guides take you inside core concepts that can help you become a more efficient and effective JavaScript programmer.
 This is a series of books diving deep into the core mechanisms of the JavaScript language.